-General Motors is facing a 2022 class action lawsuit due to electrical problems in the 2017-2019 model year Chevy Bolt EV and 2020-2022 Chevy Bolt EUV vehicles.
-The lawsuit alleges that these General Motors vehicles are unsafe as they are likely to catch on fire while parked due to a battery defect.
+General Motors is facing a 2022 class-action lawsuit against their 2020-2022 model year Chevy Bolt EV and 2022 Chevy Bolt EUV vehicles.
+The lawsuit is accusing General Motors of the vehicles being unsafe as they are likely to catch on fire while parked due to a battery defect.
 Two recalls have been issued on all model year Bolts through 2022.
 This affects roughly 141,000 vehicles around the globe.

 General Motors has announced a solution for the battery issues in both the Chevy Bolt EV and Bolt EUV that provides a combination of updated hardware and software.
 Included in this announcement, LG (the battery supplier) stated they will reimburse the automaker for costs and expenses associated with the recall due to manufacturing defects in the battery modules.
 LG is projected to pay $1.9 billion of the $2 billion cost.

 The battery pack inside the Bolt EV and Bolt EUVs is made up of multiple components.
 Of the components inside of the battery pack, the case, electronics and wiring are not defective and therefore will not need to be replaced.
 However, General Motors is working to replace all modules in the 2017-2019 Bolt EVs and defective modules in the 2020-2022 Bolt EV/EUVs as part of the recall.
 These updated modules come with an eight-year, 100,000 mile limited warranty.

 “General Motors and LG have identified the presence of two rare simultaneous defects, found in the same battery cell, made during the module manufacturing process,” explained a spokeswoman for LG.
 GM stated that the cause of the issue is a torn anode tab and folded separator within the battery modules.